Audi e-tron review - Reliability and safety

 Audi usually fares pretty well for reliability and safety, and given the e-tron is fully electric we expect this trend to continue

-The highest placed Audi in our 2019 Driver Power Survey owner satisfaction survey was the Q5 (37th) although various Volkswagen Group models – including the Skoda Octavia and SEAT Arona – placed further up the list.
-The manufacturer finished 16th overall, ahead of BMW and Mercedes, but behind Jaguar and Lexus.
+The highest placed Audi in our 2020 Driver Power Survey owner satisfaction survey was the Q5 (46th out of 75 cars), although various Volkswagen Group models – including the Skoda Octavia and SEAT Arona – placed further up the list.
+The manufacturer finished 21st overall, ahead of BMW and Mercedes, but behind Jaguar and Volvo.

 With regards to safety, the e-tron should prove a tough family car.
 It achieved full marks in the 2019 Euro NCAP safety test, and every version is fitted with Audi Pre-sense Front and Basic, Lane Departure Warning, Cruise Control and a speed limiter.
 It also gets a 360-degree parking camera and a host of airbags.